 The Board of Directors convenes regularly and at least six times per financial year and as required.
 The Board of Directors receives current information on the operations, financial situation, market and competitive situation and risks of the Group in its meetings.
-Meetings of the Board of Directors are attended by the CEO, the Chief Financial Officer and the Chief Legal Officer (who acts as secretary to the Board of Directors).
+Meetings of the Board of Directors are attended by the CEO and the CFO, who acts as the secretary to the Board of Directors.